korlando7/freeCodeCamp/client/src/guide/english/certifications/javascript-algorithms-and-data-structures/basic-javascript/introducing-else-if-statements/index.md

     return "Smaller than 5";
   }

-  // notice how the function will return this string if the other conditions are not met so there is no need for an else statement return "Between 5 and 10";
+  return "Between 5 and 10";
  }

  // Change this value to test
  testElseIf(7);
 ```
+If none of the conditions in the statement are met then the function will reach last line and return the default string.

+Since the function will return if one of the conditions is met, we don't need to worry about mistakingly reaching the return that was added outside of the conditional.

 ### Resources
 - ["if...else" - *MDN JavaScript reference*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else)